hamed-hsb/check-network/README.md

 License

 🎯 Overview
-HealthCheck API is a simple yet powerful service that provides health monitoring endpoints for your applications.
+CheckNetwork API is a simple yet powerful service that provides health monitoring endpoints for your applications.
 It follows Go best practices and clean architecture principles, making it easy to extend and maintain.
 The service returns comprehensive health information including system uptime, version, timestamp, and service dependencies status.

 ✨ Features
 Health Check Endpoints: Basic and detailed health status information